FScociety/EasyAutomation/README.md

 - Sadly the dynamic creation of different variable types isn't supported blender's python api.
 So the current solution is a bit hacky and not all object types are implemented.
 (Though if needed all can be added)
 - Not much UI customisation.
 The current syntax gives you some controls over the ui but blenders ui api is definetly more advanced and better for complex scripts / addons.
 Though I think it wouldn't be smart to reimplement the wheel and trying to achieve highly customizable UI's.
   I like the simplicity right now and I prob wont add big syntax additions in the future.

-### Currently no Linxu support, but iam working on it!
+### Currently no Linux support, but iam working on it!

 ## Installation